Welcome to the Cotswold Hunt Pony Club

-Click here for the various Camp pages, and follow the instructions to book in.
+Click here for the various Camp pages.

 Thanks to all the committees who have worked hard to rearrange camps in order to accommodate the current restrictions.
 The emphasis still is on having fun, learning ridden skills and horsemanship, and staying safe.
 If you have any queries or worries, pleased don’t be shy about contacting one of the organisers (see the relevant website page for their contact details)